Big goals can be both daunting and overwhelming.

-Just say you have an average mortgage that looks something like this:
+Just say you have a mortgage that looks something like this:

-Now here’s the effect of paying an extra $60 per month ($3 x 5 days x 4 weeks) assuming all things equal (which they never are, but we’ll assume they are here for the sake of the maths):
+Now here’s the effect of paying an extra $60 per month ($3 x 5 days x 4 weeks) assuming all things equal and interest doesn’t fluctuate etc. (it’s never like that in real life, but we’ll assume it here for the sake of the maths):

 It’s not $10 million dollars, but it’s still pretty impressive for one small change.

 From little things, big things grow as they say, or small changes make a big difference.
 What small change are you going to make today?